 Balance sheet, profit and loss account – what do they mean?

 If you’re running a limited company, your company accounts will contain a balance sheet and profit and loss statement.
 They form part of your statutory annual accounts.
-But what exactly do these terms mean, and when are you likely to need to use these documents?

 What is a profit and loss statement?